 18. Hit the Snow at Whistler Blackcomb Snow School

 Location: 4545 Blackcomb Way, Whistler, BC V8E 0X9

-One of Whistler’s most obvious things to do is ski or snowboard.
+One of Whistler’s most obvious things to do is ski or snowboard, especially when it comes to Whistler winter activities.
 When winter rolls around, you can sign the kids up for Snow School at Whistler Blackcomb.
-The pro instructors will provide top-notch skiing and snowboarding lessons, tailored to their skill levels, so they’ll advance their skills by the end of the day, and you can also have time to ski on your own.
+The pro instructors will provide top-notch skiing and snowboarding lessons tailored to their skill levels, so they’ll advance their skills by the end of the day, and you can also have time to ski on your own.

 Just a note – you’ll want to book your lesson in advance, as they can sell it during popular times of the year.

 19. Enjoy the Outdoors at Meadow Park Playground

 Location: 8625 BC-99, Whistler, BC V0N 1B8, Canada

 Got a sunny afternoon on your hands?
 Spend it at the Meadow Park Playground.
 We headed here one day while looking to get out of the village, and the kids loved playing on the playground and swings.
 It wasn’t half as crowded as the ones closer to town, so I preferred this one.

 They have a giant splash pad that turns on during the summer, so this area would be perfect for those hot summer days.
 While we haven’t done that yet, I hope to go back soon during that season.

 20. Get Your Adrenaline Pumping with White Water Rafting